shanshan-53/leetcode/README.md

 	* (Easy)   1290.
 Convert Binary Number in a Linked List to Integer
 	* (Easy)   1688.
 Count of Matches in Tournament
 	* (Medium) 2130.
 Maximum Twin Sum of a Linked List
+	* (Easy)   1662.
+Check If Two String Arrays are Equivalent
 * 2022/03/09 (Wed.)
 	* (Mediun) 797.
 All Paths From Source to Target
 	* (Medium) 1877.
 Minimize Maximum Pair Sum in Array